 Thus, return on the investment can be achieved faster compared to even five years ago.
 But, before getting started down the road to automating some of your production operations here are two important questions the manufacturing team should ask:

-dangerous or that could be carried out by automating it with a
+or dangerous or that could be carried out by automating it

 If you answered yes to both questions, then you should consider adding custom multi-axis positioning system to your production lines to increase the capabilities of your robots.

 Depending on your specific application, a custom multi-axis positioning system for manufacturing might include a combination of linear, rotary and slide stages.

 Linear stages are made up of slides providing an accurate and limited positioning along one dimension joined by a guide that contains the motion of the platform.
 Be sure to discuss with your vendor the different styles of guides as some are better in some applications compared to others.
 Motion Index Drives ILM Transfer System moves the tooling to the robots so they can perform a programmed operation on them.
 ILM Tool Tray Transfer Systems can be custom designed and manufactured to fit the customer’s application and work within the constraints of their automation facilities.
 ILM tool tray transfers utilize a two way key system that perfectly aligns joined ends, enabling the overall length of a system to be limitless.

 Rotary Indexer stages consist of a structural frame or simple dial plate.
 Some manufactures offer a rotary stage consisting of a hollow center and stationary robot base to allow for mounting a robot or robots directly above rotating frame or dial plate.
 This unique advantage joins the rotary stage and robot together, eliminating the need to mount and level to the floor.
 This also save on floor space.
 LazerArc rotary stages can be manufactured to accept any robot manufacturer to give that additional rotary axis to your robot.